Thank you for your enquiry about trekking on the Kokoda Trail.

 We offer excellent references with well over 6000 + trekkers to our credit

-We possess over seven (15) years experience as a tour operator who specialise in Kokoda and only Kokoda
+We possess over fifteen (15) years experience as a tour operator who specialise in Kokoda and only Kokoda

 For three years in a row we have escorted more trekkers safely on the track than any other operator